suzybee1987/milestone-2/README.md

 ![Example here](assets/readme_docs/IM_Fell_French_Canon_SC.PNG)

 and [IM Fell Great Primer](https://fonts.google.com/specimen/IM+Fell+Great+Primer) for the rest of the text on the site as it is easy to read with wider spacing than other fonts and complements the header font so well.
-It uses the same style as IM Fell French Canon SC but uses lower case so the user does not have to read a wall off caps text.
+It uses the same style as IM Fell French Canon SC but uses lower case so the user does not have to read a wall of caps text.

 ![Example here](assets/readme_docs/IM_Fell_Great_Primer.PNG)